oj713/Freecell-Solitaire/README.md

  * represents a foundation pile.
 Represents a foundation pile as a list of cards.
 Foundation piles hold cards of the same suite in ascending order
 * OpenPile
  * represents an open pile.
 Represents an open pile as an Optional<ICard> object.
 Open piles can only hold one card at a time.
+* SimpleCascadePile
+  * represents a cascade pile that only allows single card moves.
+* MultiMoveCascadePile
+  * represents a cascade pile that allows multi-card moves.

+**model.pile.pileInfo**
+* PileType
+  * enum representing the three types of piles: cascade, open, and foundation
+* IPileInfo
+  * interface representing operations to get information about a pile.
+* SimplePileInfo
+  * implementation of IPileInfo

+**model.card**
+* ICard
+ * interface that represents operations necessary for a card in Freecell Solitaire.
+* Card
+  * implements ICard.
+Represents a card as a suite and value.
+* CardSuite
+  * enum representing the different card suites.
+* CardValue
+  * enum representing the different possible card values.